MRimk/DigitalWaveAssessment/README.md

 ### Assumptions

 1. There was no symbol specified for the GET request, i.e. there was no trade from-to specified.
 Therefore I picket BTC to USDT.
 2. Stream of trades means endlessly many trades
+3. The user is able to set up a python environment (required for python 3.12 and above) and do `pip install requests websocket-client`.

 ### Parsing speed